UA-141369524-4

 • Bake at 350°F/180°C about 35-45 minutes or until edges and bottom are golden brown and depending on the "toast" type/soft vs hard bagel you like.
 Let cool and remove the circular object.
 Tip: Between the grip of the thumb and forefinger on one hand, shake the object back and forth until it loosens and then push through to loosen.

-Easy Berry Tea Scone – Low-Sugar
+Berry Lavender Tea Scone – Low-Sugar

-An easy berry tea scone can be a low-sugar healthy dessert.
+Berry lavender tea scone can be a low-sugar healthy dessert.
 When I don’t know what to bake, and have a sweet craving, it’s a scone!

 Whether you pronounce it sgonn or scone, it’s a score that will be gone soon!

-…Like this raspberry lavender scone plate that’s irresistible during heart month and for a Galentine’s dessert 💕
+…Like this raspberry lavender tea scone plate that’s irresistible during heart month and for a Galentine’s dessert 💕

 Pair heart healthy raspberries and dark chocolate (with flavanols that improve blood flow) for a tasty anti-inflammatory effect.